Global Kruskal-Szekeres coordinates for Reissner-Nordstr\"om spacetime: Introduction

 The Kruskal-Szekeres charts provide a different set of horizon-penetrating coordinates.
-One way to derive them, as I will do later on, is by studying the behaviour of null geodesics in Eddington-Finkelstein coordinates and to use the results of this analysis to define new coordinates that will be well behaved where the Eddington-Finkelstein coordinates are not.
+One way to derive them, as I will do later on, is by studying the behavior of null geodesics in Eddington-Finkelstein coordinates and to use the results of this analysis to define new coordinates that will be well behaved where the Eddington-Finkelstein coordinates are not.
 This standard procedure results in the construction of two coordinate charts: The outer and the inner Kruskal-Szekeres charts.
 The former is able to simultaneously cover one of the infinitely many asymptotically flat exterior regions, the trapped and anti-trapped regions between the two horizons respectively in the future and in the past of this exterior region, and its mirror asymptotic region.
 The latter is able to simultaneously cover one of the infinitely many interior regions containing a curvature singularity, the anti-trapped and trapped regions between the two horizons respectively in the future and in the past of this interior region, and its mirror interior region.
-Differently from the Kruskal-Szekeres coordinates in the maximal extension of Schwarzschild spacetime, where they provide a global coordinate chart, the standard Kruskal-Szekeres coordinate charts in Reissner–Nordström spacetime are adapted to a specific horizon and fail to cover any region beyond the other horizon.
+Differently from the Kruskal-Szekeres coordinates in the maximal extension of Schwarzschild spacetime, where they provide a global coordinate chart, the standard Kruskal-Szekeres coordinate charts in non-extremal Reissner-Nordström spacetime are adapted to a specific horizon and fail to cover any region beyond the other horizon.

-The coordinates that are used to draw the conformal diagram of the maximal extension of Reissner–Nordström geometry provide a global chart for the spacetime.
+The coordinates that are used to draw the conformal diagram of the maximal extension of non-extremal Reissner-Nordström geometry provide a global chart for the spacetime.
 However, differently from the coordinate charts already mentioned, which are all smooth $(C^{\infty})$, the coordinates of the conformal diagram only provide a $C^{2}$ chart.